12xx12/AbletonMarkerExport/README.md

 python AlbetonMarkerExport [name of you project file.als]

 there is a windows script included which exports for any .als file in that folder

+# Warning:

+At this point the script only supports 4/4 meassures at a fixed bpm